apache/nuttx/configs/c5471evm/README.txt

 This alternative configuration file, is similar to netconfig except that is use examples/upd to exercise UDP.

-These alternative configurations can be selected by (using uipconfig as example):
+TThese alternative configurations can be selected by (using uipconfig as example):

-	(Seleted the default configuration as show above) cp config/ntosd-dm320/uipconfig .config
+	(Seleted the default configuration as show above) cp config/c5471evm/uiponfig .config